AngelLunaLugo/tienda-lunitas-proyect/README.md

 primeros pasos

-web page for a stationery mobile version 1.0
+web page for a stationery mobile version 1.0 and PC